 Two minutes later, Burns was called into action again, the former Mk Dons keeper’ pushed Robbie Benson’s low shot away for a corner after John Mountney cushioned a header into his path.

 Ten minutes into the second half, the game was effectively ended as a contest when the linesman flagged for a penalty after Marc Ludden made a perfectly timed tackle on John Mountney.
 Robbie Benson made no mistake from 12 yards, finding the bottom the corner.

-Dundalk made sure of their progression into the final of the EA SPORTS Cup when Sean Gannon, who looked to be in a clear offside position, raided down the right wing and crossed, Kevin Devaney’s attempted clearance deflected into his own net.
+Dundalk made sure of their progression into the final of the EA SPORTS Cup when Sean Gannon raided down the right wing and crossed, Kevin Devaney’s attempted clearance deflected into his own net.